 Given the unique location of Whitefish Point and the critical need for ships to pass through the waters of the Great Lakes for trade, Congress called for the establishment of the Whitefish Point Light Station in 1849.
 It was in service until 1923 when it merged with the U.S. Coast Guard.

-Today, visitors can explore the preserved light station and learn more about the pivotal role that it played in helping ships navigate the rough waters of Lake Superior.
+Today, visitors can explore the preserved light station for a nominal fee and learn more about the pivotal role that it played in helping ships navigate the rough waters of Lake Superior.